Search This Blog

 16-18 December – Kumbakonam – Trichy – 101 km

-I cried with pain and frustration when I knocked my toe against the foot of the bed.
-The word ‘fuck’ left my mouth with alarming frequency.
-I rubbed on a lotion, said to numb pain and took a Cataflam.
-I wish I’d shoes with solid, stiff soles like cycling shoes instead of my bendy slip-ons.
+I cried out in pain and frustration when I accidentally bumped my toe against the foot of the bed.
+The word “fuck” escaped my lips with alarming frequency.
+To numb the pain, I applied lotion and took a Cataflam.
+I wished I had shoes with solid, stiff soles like cycling shoes instead of my flexible slip-on sandals.

-Thanjavur had two remarkable sights, the Royal Palace and the Brihadishwara Temple.
-I won’t bore you with details but will mention the Chola dynasty of southern India was one of the longest-ruling dynasties in world history.
-All temples visited that far date to this magical time of India.
-Unfortunately, maintenance work was being carried out at the Brihadishwara Temple, and the complex was thus not very photogenic.
-Still, the details remain mind-blowing and, at first, I thought of overnighting in Thanjavur as, at sunset, this must be a wonderful place to visit.
-However, I finished visiting both temples and the palace early and carried on to Trichy, a further 60 kilometres down the drag.
+Thanjavur offered two remarkable sites: the Royal Palace and the Brihadishwara Temple.
+I’ll spare you the long version, but I will mention that the Chola dynasty of southern India was one of the longest-ruling dynasties in world history.
+All the temples I visited date back to this magical time in India.
+Unfortunately, maintenance work was being carried out at the Brihadishwara Temple, making the complex less photogenic.
+Still, the intricate details were mind-blowing.
+I initially considered staying overnight in Thanjavur, as it must be a wonderful place to visit at sunset.
+However, after visiting both temples and the palace early in the day, I decided to continue on to Trichy, another 60 kilometres down the road.

-The going was relatively easy, as I’d become used to the frenzied junction towns, where all one could do was laugh at the sheer madness of it all.
-“Livin’ on a prayer”, sprang to mind.
-With me leaving Thanjavur long past midday, reaching Trichy was around 5 p.m. and in the craziest traffic imaginable.
-I pulled into the first budget option.
-Here is the weirdest thing, it turned out to be the exact place I stayed nearly 11 years earlier on my first cycle around India en route from Pakistan to Nepal.
+Having left Thanjavur well past midday, I finally reached Trichy at around 5 p.m. amidst the craziest traffic imaginable.
+I pulled into the first budget option I found.
+Oddly enough, it turned out to be the exact place I had stayed nearly 11 years earlier during my first cycling trip around India, en route from Pakistan to Nepal.

-The following day, I stayed put to visit the famous Rockfort temple and the Sri Ranganathaswammy Temple.
-Instead of cycling around Trichy, I took a tuk-tuk which made the going far more effortless, both for my stress levels and painful toe.
-First up was the Rockfort temple, built on top of a massive rocky outcrop.
-It took some climbing to get to the top with beautiful views of the city below.
-From there, I shared a tuk-tuk with three Indian ladies on their way to the Sri Ranganathaswamy Temple, most likely India’s most significant as it has 49 Vishnu shrines and seven gopurams (ornate entrance gates).
+The following day, I decided to explore Trichy by visiting the famous Rockfort Temple and the Sri Ranganathaswamy Temple.
+Instead of cycling, I flagged down a tuk-tuk, which made travel much easier—both on my stress levels and my sore toe.
+First, I went to the Rockfort Temple, situated atop a massive rocky outcrop.
+Climbing to the top took some effort, but the stunning views of the city below made it worthwhile.
+Afterward, I shared a tuk-tuk with three Indian ladies heading to the Sri Ranganathaswamy Temple, which is likely India’s most significant temple, featuring 49 Vishnu shrines and seven gopurams (ornate entrance gates).

-I wanted to do my laundry, but no one would believe me if I said I couldn’t find washing powder.
-I made a more serious effort and bought a small sachet at a hole-in-the-wall shop the following day.
-As the laundry was still dripping wet in the morning, I paid for an additional night and lazed about as I wasn’t feeling well.
+I needed to do my laundry but I couldn’t find washing powder.
+The next day, I made a more serious effort and bought a small sachet at a hole-in-the-wall shop.
+As my laundry was still dripping wet the next morning, I paid for an additional night and took it easy, as I wasn’t feeling well.

-I thought I was coming down with the flu, hoping it wasn’t dengue fever.
-I packed up and cycled to Madurai.
-It was a most challenging day and the going slow.
-I felt dreadful and had little energy, but pushed on.
-The only interesting thing I noticed was a Christian church mimicking the local religious buildings, clearly incorporating both Islam and Hinduism.
-This custom isn’t surprising, as all religions have been doing it since the very beginning.
-I find all religions interesting and bizarre and wholeheartedly believe all should be taught at school.
+I thought I was coming down with the flu and hoped it wasn’t dengue fever.
+I packed up and cycled to Madurai, which turned out to be a challenging day.
+The ride was dreadfully slow, and I felt awful and lacked energy, but I persevered nonetheless.
+The only interesting thing I noticed along the way was a Christian church that mimicked the local religious buildings, clearly incorporating elements of both Islam and Hinduism.
+This mix of styles isn’t all that surprising, as religions have been blending and borrowing from each other for centuries.
+I find all religions interesting and bizarre, and I wholeheartedly believe that they should all be taught in schools.

-I thought I’d contracted a mild case of dengue fever, and I say “mild” as, if it was anything like the previous two cases, I wouldn’t have been able to leave the bed by then.
-The body aches, and pain behind the eyes, coupled with a fever and diarrhoea (not going into detail about the walk from the temple), made me expect the worst.
-I thus planned on staying a few days in Madurai.
-Arghhh, things were not going my way.
-In hindsight, I’d most likely contracted the dreaded Covid virus but was unaware of such a virus then.
+I suspected that I had contracted a mild case of dengue fever, and I say “mild” because if it were anything like my previous two cases, I wouldn’t have been able to leave the bed.
+The body aches, pain behind my eyes, fever, diarrhoea (which made the walk from the temple an ordeal), and a dry cough made me fear the worst.
+Consequently, I planned on staying a few days in Madurai.
+It was frustrating.
+(In hindsight, I contracted the dreaded COVID-19 virus, though I was unaware of it at the time.)

-Eventually, I started feeling better and could at least walk up the few stairs to my room without resting.
-I even took a slow walk to the Palace to get out of the room and move my legs a bit.
+Eventually, I started to feel better and was able to walk up the few stairs to my room without needing to rest.
+I even managed a slow walk to the Palace, just to get out of the room and move my legs.

-I felt much better and planned on leaving Madurai the next day.
-I didn’t know if it was a good idea as the 25th is a public holiday in India.
-It’s most likely more of a bank holiday than a religious one.
-Even with more than 900 million Hindus, India’s constitution doesn’t allow for an official government religion.
-According to the 2011 census, roughly 80% of the population is Hindu, 14% Islam, 2.3% Christian, and about 1.7% Sikh.
-With those figures in mind, a holiday like Christmas is more of a party day, much like I would celebrate Diwali at home - not sure what it’s all about but still having a drink or two and shooting a few fireworks.
-I’m sure, all slightly inappropriate for Hindus.
-I didn’t like being on the road on days like that, but I was more than ready to leave my hovel of a room.
+Eventually, I felt much better and planned to leave Madurai the next day.
+However, I wasn’t sure if that was a good idea since the 25th is a public holiday in India.
+It’s primarily a bank holiday rather than a religious one.
+Despite having over 900 million Hindus, India’s constitution doesn’t recognize any official government religion.
+According to the 2011 census, approximately 80% of the population identifies as Hindu, 14% as Muslim, 2.3% as Christian, and about 1.7% as Sikh.
+With these figures in mind, a holiday like Christmas is more a festive gathering, similar to how I would celebrate Diwali at home—not fully understanding what it entails but enjoying a drink or two and maybe shooting off some fireworks.
+I imagine it could be slightly inappropriate for Hindus.
+I didn't like the idea of traveling on such days, but I was more than ready to leave my cramped room.

-I’m not a spiritual or religious person and don’t celebrate any specific day or event.
-Still, these celebrations are a reminder of how similar all religions are.
-All seemingly have a holiday full of light and joy and giving.
-A holiday where families get together (mostly decked out in new clothes) and a day people celebrate their good fortune and share with others by giving gifts or money.
-A day when people forget about work, count their blessings, eat (mostly too much) and celebrate family and friends.
+I’m not a spiritual or religious person and don’t celebrate any specific holiday.
+Still, these celebrations serve as a reminder of how similar all religions are.
+Each seems to have a holiday filled with light, joy, and giving.
+These are occasions for families to gather, often dressed in new clothes, as they celebrate and share their good fortune by giving gifts or money.
+It’s a day when people forget about work, count their blessings, indulge in food (often too much), and celebrate family and friends.
 I may even don a red pointy hat—peace to all.

-Bicycle rickshaws are still a popular form of transport in India.
-I always felt sorry for these guys; I’m sure it’s backbreaking work.
-While walking the streets of Madurai, I was once again approached and offered a temple area tour.
-Although I have seen most of it, the chap was immensely enthusiastic and I accepted his offer.
-At first, I thought of giving him the 100 rupees he wanted for an hour’s tour and leaving, but he was highly excited and I got in.
+Bicycle rickshaws remain a popular mode of transportation in India.
+I always feel sympathy for the drivers as it is backbreaking work.
+While walking the streets of Madurai, I was approached and offered a tour of the temple area.
+Although I had seen most of it, the chap was incredibly enthusiastic, so I accepted his offer.
+Initially, I considered just giving him the 100 rupees he requested for an hour’s tour, but his excitement encouraged me to join him.

-What a humbling experience it turned out to be.
-Not only did he pedal me around the place, but he also acted as a tour guide and pointed out interesting markets and customs.
-Our tour lasted over two hours, and he was incredibly proud of his job; it nearly brought me to tears.
-On passing his friends and acquaintances, he announced to all where I was from (or at least that was what I thought he said), all slightly embarrassing.
-Still, he had such a big grin that I couldn’t help liking him.
-I gave him what money I’d left, which wasn’t much as I didn’t take my wallet or camera on walking out.
-The 500 rupees (a mere $7) gave me the impression he’d never been paid that amount for two hours of work, which made me bawl my eyes out once in the room.
+It turned out to be a humbling experience.
+Not only did he take me around, but he also acted as a tour guide, pointing out interesting markets and customs.
+Our tour lasted over two hours, and he was immensely proud of his work; it nearly brought tears to my eyes.
+As he passed by friends and acquaintances, he announced to them where I was from (or at least that’s what I thought he said), which was a bit embarrassing.
+Nevertheless, his big grin made it hard not to like him.
+I gave him all the money I had left, which wasn’t much since I hadn’t taken my wallet or camera when I stepped out.
+His reaction to the 500 rupees (around $7) made me feel as though he had never been paid that much for two hours of work.

-India has 780 languages, the world’s second-highest number (after Papua New Guinea with 839).
-Contrary to what I believe, Hindi isn’t the official language in India.
-Instead, the constitution of India doesn’t give any language the status of a national language.
-With 780 languages it’s best to leave that can of worms alone.
-English is widely understood and spoken; about 50% of the population speaks Hindi as a first language.
-To make things even more confusing, most states have an official language.
+India has 780 languages, the second-highest number in the world after Papua New Guinea, which has 839.
+Contrary to what I believed, Hindi isn’t the official language of India.
+Instead, the constitution of India doesn’t grant any language the status of a national language.
+With 780 languages, I guess it’s best to leave that can of worms alone.
+English is widely understood and spoken, but approximately 50% of the population speaks Hindi as their first language.
+To complicate matters further, most states have their own official languages.

 25 December - Madurai – Sattur – 106 km

-It was a relatively short day, and I arrived early in Sattur, situated on the bank of the Vaippar River.
-Unfortunately, there wasn’t much to do in town; it was only a tiny hamlet with about a population of 30,000.
-Fortunately, there were more than enough food places around to keep me going until the morning.
+It was a relatively short day of cycling, and I arrived early in Sattur, which is situated on the banks of the Vaippar River.
+Unfortunately, there wasn’t much to do in town since it was a small hamlet with a population of about 30,000.
+However, there were more than enough eateries around to keep me satisfied until morning.

 26 December – Sattur – Tirunelveli – 90 km

-I left following my usual morning chai, and no sooner were I underway when suddenly the sky darkened and took on an unusual glow.
-On looking up, I noticed an eclipse of the sun and pulled off to take a few shots.
-I wasn’t very successful in my attempt, except for a few bizarre pictures, partly due to the filter, I guess.
-I used the tripod, but I was on a bridge, and the vibration of the vehicles didn’t do much for the stability of the ground.
-All I got was a few crappy shots.
+I left after enjoying my usual morning chai, and no sooner had I started my journey when the sky suddenly darkened and took on an unusual glow.
+Looking up, I realized it was a solar eclipse, so I pulled over to take a few photos.
+Unfortunately, my attempts were not very successful, and I ended up with only a few strange and disappointing pictures, partly due to the filter I used.
+Although I set up my tripod, I was on a bridge, and the vibrations from passing vehicles affected the stability of the ground.

-Then it was on to Vettuvan Koil, an unfinished 8th-century rock-cut temple.
-Legend has a rivalry between a father and son, resulting in the son finishing his sculpture on the lower hills first.
-Unfortunately, the father was so mad that he killed the son, and the shrine remained unfinished.
-However, the walk to the top was more than worth it.
-Not only did it have a stunning view of the tiny but colourful village below but it also came with interesting rock-cut carvings.
+Next, I headed to Vettuvan Koil, an 8th-century rock-cut temple that remains unfinished.
+According to legend, a rivalry between a father and son led to the son's death as he completed his sculpture on the lower hills first, which angered the father.
+In his rage, the father killed the son, and the shrine was left unfinished.
+However, the hike to the top was worth it.
+Not only did it provide a stunning view of the tiny, colourful village below, but it also showcased some fascinating rock-cut carvings.

-From there, Tirunelveli was about 45 km through a very rural part of India.
-Not only did I receive (understandably) a large amount of well-meaning attention, but once again, I was very impressed with India.
-It seemed the entire area was being transformed into a large wind farm.
-Well done, India.
+After visiting the temple, I continued toward Tirunelveli, which was about 45 kilometres away, passing through a very rural area of India.
+I received a lot of well-meaning attention from the locals, and once again, I was impressed by India.
+It seemed that the entire region was being transformed into a large wind farm.
+Well done, India!

 27 December – Tirunvelveli – Kanyakumari – 89 km

-The ride to Kanyakumari was uneventful, through what is known as India’s deep south.
-I only stopped once to have tea and to get fudge and vegetable puffs.
-The wind turbines increased, and I was happily going with the wind.
-However, I feared it could change once I’ve rounded the subcontinent’s southern tip.
+The journey to Kanyakumari was uneventful as I travelled through what is known as India’s deep south.
+I only made one stop for tea, fudge, and vegetable puffs.
+As I cycled, the number of wind turbines increased, and I enjoyed the ride with the wind at my back.
+However, I was concerned that things might change once I rounded the southern tip of the subcontinent.

-Kanyakumari was a total madhouse, and it felt like India’s entire 1.3 billion population had descended on this small town for the weekend.
-Schools had a short 10-day break over this time, and every man and his dog appeared on holiday.
-All hotels were chock-a-block full and the only room available was a 2000 rupee one which came without a top sheet, hot water or a towel.
-I was slightly peed off as I knew they were ripping people off, but nothing one could do as it was simple demand and supply.
+Kanyakumari was a complete madhouse, and it felt as if the entire population of India, which is around 1.3 billion, had descended on this small town for the weekend.
+Schools had a 10-day break during this time, and everyone seemed to be on holiday.
+All the hotels were fully booked, and the only available room was priced at 2,000 rupees.
+This room came without a top sheet, hot water, or a towel.
+I was a bit frustrated, as it felt like they were taking advantage of the situation, but there was nothing I could do.
+It was simply a matter of demand and supply.

 28–31 December 2019 – Kanyakumari – Kovalam – 94 km

-Towards the end of the day, one last hill remained pretty Kovalam, a very touristy beach town and the first time seeing Western tourists on my cycle from Chennai.
-The beachfront was lined with hotels and restaurants.
-Gone were the days of inexpensive rooms and cheap eats.
-Instead, pricy digs overlooking the beach became home that night.
-Although lovely, the price was way over my budget, and I knew I would have to look for cheaper accommodation in the morning.
-However, the location was great and the beach looked ever so inviting; add the sound of the ocean and it was close to paradise.
+It was the first time I had encountered Western tourists since cycling from Chennai.
+The beachfront was lined with hotels and restaurants, marking a shift from inexpensive rooms and cheap eats to pricier accommodations overlooking the beach.
+Although lovely, the cost was far beyond my budget, and I knew I would need to search for cheaper lodging in the morning.
+Still, the location was fantastic, and the beach looked incredibly inviting; the sound of the ocean made it feel like I was paradise.

-The following two days were spent lazing around as there wasn’t much to do in tiny Kovalam.
-New Year’s Eve started early with at least four bands walking the beachfront, which was about one kilometre.
-It was a cacophony of deafening music that went on all night.
-Domestic tourists loved it and followed them up and down the beachfront, dancing to the music.
-Midnight came with a few firecrackers but no fireworks, as expected.
+The following two days were spent relaxing, as there wasn’t much to do in the small town of Kovalam.
+New Year’s Eve celebrations began early, featuring at least four bands playing along the roughly one-kilometre-long beachfront.
+It became a cacophony of deafening music that lasted all night.
+Domestic tourists thoroughly enjoyed it, following the bands up and down the beach.
+Midnight arrived with a few firecrackers but, no grand fireworks displays.

 1 January 2020 – Kovalam – Varkala – 61 km

-My route followed a narrow road with the ocean on one side and the backwaters on the other, making an interesting ride.
-So narrow was this strip of land between the road and the sea, there was barely enough space for a dwelling.
-Most of the ones built along the ocean were in ruins, and it appeared a retaining wall had been added to stem rough seas.
-The ruins could be leftovers from the 2004 tsunami which hit the area.
+My route followed a narrow road bordered by the ocean on one side and the backwaters on the other, making for an enjoyable ride.
+The strip of land between the road and the sea was so narrow that there was barely enough space for any dwellings.
+Most of the buildings along the ocean were in ruins and might be remnants of the 2004 tsunami.
+A retaining wall had been added to protect against rough seas.

-Once in Varkala, finding accommodation didn’t take long as most domestic tourists had already left.
-That said, the beach was still packed with primarily Indian tourists and only a few foreigners.
-The rooms’ prices had also nearly returned to normal and cost 700 Indian rupees for a decent room with a hot water shower and a large balcony, a mere 250 metres from the beach.
-This find left more than enough time for a swim, a meal of chana masala, and, of course, more tea.
+Once I reached Varkala, finding accommodation was quick since most domestic tourists had already left.
+However, the beach was still crowded with primarily Indian tourists and only a few foreigners.
+The room prices had nearly returned to normal, costing 700 Indian rupees for a decent room with a hot water shower and a large balcony, just 250 meters from the beach.
+I was left with plenty of time to swim, enjoy a meal of chana masala, and, of course, more tea.

 2-3 January – Varkala – Alappuzha – 112 km

-So often in India, the question “Why are you travelling by bicycle?” is asked.
-It’s difficult to answer as there is no social or moral justification for what I do.
-Some may even call it selfish as I only do what I enjoy.
-Some people even call me brave, something I find somewhat embarrassing, as I’m far from fearless.
-It would have been brave if I had stayed in the city and continued working in the concrete jungle until pensionable age.
-The reality is that my unauthoritarian personality and inability to conform make me ill-suited for a happy life in a structured social society.
-It’s best for all I roam freely.
-Hahaha, I guess it’s easier to say, “That’s what I like doing.”
+In India, I am often asked, “Why are you traveling by bicycle?”
+It’s hard to answer, as there isn’t a social or moral justification for what I do.
+Some might even label it as selfish since I’m simply pursuing what I enjoy.
+Others call me brave, which I find a bit embarrassing because I don’t consider myself fearless.
+In reality, it would have been braver to stay in the city and work in the concrete jungle until retirement.
+The truth is, my nonconformist personality makes me ill-suited for a conventional life in a structured society, so roaming freely is the best choice for me.
+I suppose it’s easier to say, “That’s what I enjoy doing.”

-I mostly followed the coastal road, making a relaxed and scenic ride, albeit slow.
+I stuck mostly to the coastal road, enjoying a slow, scenic ride at a relaxed pace.
 Unfortunately, devastating floods swept through Kerala in 2018.
-Although Kerala got on its feet amazingly quickly, it appeared some of the coastal roads had only been repaired by adding a layer of gravel, making a slightly bumpy and slow ride.
-Halfway through the day, I opted for the main road.
-It was far more comfortable going but somewhat uninteresting, as is usually the case with main roads.
+Though the region recovered remarkably quickly, a few coastal roads were only repaired by adding a layer of gravel, resulting in a bumpy ride.
+Halfway through the day, I decided to switch to the main road.
+While it was far more comfortable, it was also somewhat uninteresting, as is usually the case with main roads.

-The most interesting part was cycling slap-bang into a protest.
-I’m not sure what it was all about, but thousands of people (men only) gathered.
-Police ushered me through the crowds like a celebrity, and the mass of people opened up as Moses did with the Red Sea.
-I was relieved to clear the madness, and as the road was closed to vehicles, I’d it to myself into the city.
+The most intriguing part of my journey was cycling right into a protest.
+I'm not sure what the demonstration was about, but thousands of men had gathered.
+The police guided me through the crowd like a celebrity, and the masses parted, reminiscent of Moses and the Red Sea.
+I was relieved to make it through the chaos, and since the road was closed to vehicles, I had the path to myself as I entered the city.

-Dream Nest Stay Hostel made a cheap and relaxing place to stay.
-As a room with a mattress on the floor only came at 150 rupees, I paid for two nights, did laundry and updated all I had neglected.
+The Dream Nest Stay Hostel is a cheap and relaxing place.
+A room with just a mattress on the floor cost only 150 rupees, so I paid for two nights, did my laundry, and caught up on everything I had neglected.

 4-5 January – Alappuzha – Fort Kochi – 60 km

-It was another short ride from Alappuzha to Fort Kochi with its mix of Portuguese, Dutch and British history.
-Kochi’s history goes back many hundreds of years and the St Francis Church in town is the oldest in India.
-Vasco da Gama arrived in 1498, and built a fort.
-Hence the name, and Fort Kochi remained in Portuguese hands for 160 years until the Dutch destroyed the fort and held the area for 112 years.
-Finally, the British took control in 1795, and the area remained British until Indian independence in 1947.
-Long before Europeans arrived along the Malabar Coast, Arabian and Chinese traders frequented the area searching for spices, especially pepper, cinnamon, cardamom, cloves and sandalwood.
-I found it even more interesting that there was an area known as “Jew Town” complete with a synagogue.
-It’s said Jews arrived in India from Judea during King Solomon’s reign and became known as Malabari Jews.
-However, I believe only a handful of Jewish people remain in town today.
+A short ride took me from Alappuzha to Fort Kochi, a place rich in Portuguese, Dutch, and British history.
+Kochi's history stretches back many centuries, and St. Francis Church, located in town, is the oldest church in India.
+Vasco da Gama arrived in 1498 and constructed a fort here, giving Fort Kochi its name.
+The area remained in Portuguese hands for 160 years until the Dutch captured the fort and held it for 112 years.
+Finally, in 1795, the British took control, and the region remained under British rule until India gained independence in 1947.
+Long before the Europeans arrived along the Malabar Coast, Arabian and Chinese traders frequented the area in search of spices like pepper, cinnamon, cardamom, cloves, and sandalwood.

-As always, the backstreets were far more interesting and, on my wanderings, I came upon the washing Ghats.
-In this fascinating place, laundry is still done by hand.
-Men stood knee-deep in water, washing and wringing clothes then hung out in the sun to dry.
+Today, Fort Kochi is known for its Chinese fishing nets, laid-back travellers’ lifestyle, and artistic cafes.
+As always, the backstreets were more captivating, and during my explorations, I stumbled upon the washing ghats.
+In this intriguing place, laundry is still done by hand.
+Men stood knee-deep in water, washing and wringing out clothes before hanging them up to dry in the sun.

-By evening, I bought a ticket for the Kathakali show.
-The make-up is highly elaborate and takes more than an hour to apply and the public can watch the process.
-I only watched a few minutes and then ran to the waterfront to see if I could snatch a few pics of the Chinese fishing nets at sunset.
-I didn’t wait for sunset as I didn’t want to miss the show which started at 6 p.m. and sunset was only at 6.15.
-After a few shots, I hurried back to the theatre to watch the show.
-The performance is all about storytelling using hand signals, facial expressions and eye movement.
-Before the performance, the most extraordinary thing is that seeds of the Chunda flower are placed under the eyelid to turn them red.
-And to think they do this every night, 365 times a year.
+In the evening, I purchased a ticket for a Kathakali show.
+The makeup used in the performance is highly elaborate and takes over an hour to apply, allowing the public to observe the process.
+I watched for a few minutes before rushing to the waterfront to capture some photos of the Chinese fishing nets at sunset.
+However, I didn’t wait for the sunset, as I didn’t want to miss the show, which started at 6 p.m., while sunset was at 6:15.
+After taking a few shots, I hurried back to the theatre to enjoy the performance.
+Kathakali is all about storytelling using hand signals, facial expressions, and eye movements.
+Interestingly, before the show, seeds of the Chunda flower are placed under the eyelids to turn the eyes red.
+It’s impressive to think they perform this routine every night, 365 days a year.

-The rest of the evening was spent at the hostel in the company of other travellers, chatting and enjoying a Kingfisher beer.
+I spent the rest of the evening at the hostel, chatting and enjoying a Kingfisher beer with other travellers.

 6 January – Fort Kochi – Chavakkad – 90 km

-I was no ball of energy due to going to bed past 2h00.
-Fortunately, it was easy riding and a pleasure out on the road.
-The Fort Kochi ferry operated to Vypin Island, a narrow strip of land between the ocean and the backwaters.
-At first, the road was far too busy to my liking, but the minor coastal road turned out a bumpy, potholed one, and I returned to the madness of the main road.
+I wasn't feeling very energetic after going to bed past 2:00 a.m.
+Fortunately, the ride was easy and enjoyable.
+I took the Fort Kochi ferry to Vypin Island, a narrow strip of land nestled between the ocean and the backwaters.
+At first, the main road was too busy for my liking, so I tried a minor coastal road, but it turned out to be bumpy and filled with potholes, which led me back to the chaos of the main road.

 7 January – Chavakkad – Kozhikode (Calicut) – 90 km

-Phew, what a slow ride it turned out.
-The road was rather bumpy and varied between excellent and impassable at times.
+Phew, what a slow ride it turned out to be!
+The road was quite bumpy, varying between excellent and nearly impassable at times.
 Fortunately, two ferry rides across rivers made the day slightly shorter than expected.
-That said, it was a lovely ride (mostly) along the coast.
+That said, it was mostly a lovely ride along the coast.

-Cycling in India can be taxing at times, as the constant attention gets to me.
-From small children to older people, all are interested in your doings, all with the best intentions, and I wouldn’t want it any other way.
-As a woman, even an old bag like me, no ride goes without the usual whistles and hissings like a snake, something I can do without.
-From time to time, one gets approached with clearly other intentions.
-Still, they usually beat a hasty retreat on spotting the age difference.
-It’s the only time in my life when being old is an advantage.
-I never thought there could be an advantage to old age, but there you have it.
+Cycling in India can be taxing at times, as the constant attention can be overwhelming.
+From small children to the elderly, everyone seems interested in what you’re doing, all with the best intentions, and I wouldn’t want it any other way.
+As a woman, even at my age, one still receives the usual whistles and hisses, which I could do without.
+Occasionally, I am approached with more inappropriate intentions, but they usually back off quickly once they notice the age difference.
+It’s the only time in my life when being older has worked to my advantage.
+I never thought there would be perks to old age, but here we are.

-During the day, I met two other cyclists, one from Spain and one from Tunisia, on their way south.
-They met somewhere along the way and were cycling together for the time being.
+During the day, I met two other cyclists heading south: one from Spain and another from Tunisia.
+They had met somewhere along their journey and were cycling together for the time being.

-Once in Calicut, it took weaving through the insane evening traffic to the Alakapuri Hotel.
-Built around a courtyard, the rooms were motel-style and perfect.
-The onsite restaurant where one could sit and have a beer was a bonus, but first I’d had to do laundry and fix a flat tyre before relaxing with a cold Kingfisher.
+Once in Calicut, I had to navigate the chaotic evening traffic to reach the Alakapuri Hotel.
+The hotel, built around a courtyard, featured motel-style rooms that were perfect.
+The on-site restaurant, where I could unwind with a beer, was an added bonus.
+But first, I needed to do laundry and fix a flat tyre before I could relax with a cold Kingfisher.

 8 January – Calicut – Kannur – 93 km

-I only stopped once at the Thalassery Fort, the British’s first-ever fort along the Malabar Coast in 1705.
-The fort has many secret rooms and even a tunnel leading to the Arabian Sea.
+I made one stop at the Thalassery Fort, which was the first fort built by the British along the Malabar Coast in 1705.
+The fort contains numerous secret rooms and a tunnel that leads to the Arabian Sea.

-Once in Kannur, I located a budget hotel; fortunately, most Indian hotels have “room service”, meaning they will buy food and bring it to your room.
-I was more than happy and ordered two meals, which must have been unusual as he repeated the order three times.
+Once I arrived in Kannur, I found a budget hotel.
+Luckily, most Indian hotels offer "room service," which means they will purchase food and deliver it to your room.
+I was more than happy to take advantage of this and ordered two meals, which seemed to confuse the staff as they repeated my order three times.

 9 January – Kannur – Kasaragod – 100 km

-The day started with an early morning ferry crossing.
-These boats never fail to amaze and, as mentioned before, the fee was a mere 5 or 10 Indian rupees.
-These boats must run as a charity as they came with a captain, a ticket seller, as well as a ticket collector who collected the ticket and promptly dropped it in the river.
-I usually paid the same for the bicycle and got a hand in loading the bike and panniers onto the boat.
-The ride is usually only long enough for the other passengers to inquire about my good name, country, and age.
+The day began with an early morning ferry crossing.
+These boats never cease to amaze me; as I mentioned earlier, the fare is only 5 or 10 Indian rupees.
+They must operate as a charity because each boat has a captain, a ticket seller, and a ticket collector who collects the tickets and promptly drops them in the river.
+I usually paid the same fare for my bicycle.
+These rides are typically just short enough for the other passengers to ask about my name, country, and age.

-Shortly beyond the river, my path came to an abrupt end at a railway line and, while wondering how to get the bike across the double tracks, a friendly guy offered to carry it across.
-He must have underestimated the weight as soon sweat started dripping from his face.
-I encouraged him by telling him how strong he was, as I was scared he’d leave the bike in the middle of the tracks.
+Just beyond the river, my route came to an abrupt stop at a railway line.
+While I pondered how to get my bike across the double tracks, a friendly man offered to carry it for me.
+He seemed to underestimate its weight, as soon sweat was dripping down his face.
+I encouraged him by complimenting his strength, fearing he might abandon the bike in the middle of the tracks.

-The Malabar coast is littered with forts, but I only visited one being the Bekal Fort.
-Built around 1650, it’s the largest fort in India and large it indeed is.
-During the years, it had been occupied by various rulers as well as the British.
+The Malabar coast is dotted with forts, but I only visited Bekal Fort.
+Built around 1650, it is the largest fort in India, and indeed, it is massive.

-From Bekal, it was barely 15 kilometres to Kasaragod, where a basic room on the outskirts of town facing the traffic into the city centre became home.
+From Bekal, it was just 15 kilometres to Kasaragod, where a modest room on the outskirts of town, facing the traffic toward the city centre, became my temporary home.

-My funny story for the day: Maybe you can remember I broke a toe about three weeks ago?
-The toe was on the mend, and I could walk without a limp.
-But, here is the amusing part: On curling my toes, that toe stuck straight up and looked like giving someone the middle finger…or toe?
-I wondered if it would ever come right?
-Hahaha, one never knows when you may need the ability to do such a thing.
+Here’s a funny story from my day: You may recall that I broke a toe about three weeks ago.
+It was healing, and I could walk without a limp.
+However, the amusing part was that when I curled my toes, the injured toe stuck straight up, resembling a rude gesture.
+I wondered if it would ever return to normal.
+Hahaha, one never knows when you might need to use it!

 10 January - Kasaragod – Camp 21 – 40 km

-The previous night’s room, as mentioned before, was extremely basic.
-In fact, out of the three sliding devices on the door, two were broken out of the frame, and only the very bottom one was in place.
-I approached reception and enquired if the hotel was safe.
-Of course, they said yes and moved me to a different room.
-This room was equally filthy and also only had one sliding lock, but at least in the middle of the door.
-I’ve slept in some dodgy places, but this one was streaks ahead of even the worse of them.
+The previous night’s accommodations were extremely basic.
+Out of the three sliding devices on the door, two were broken, leaving only the bottom one intact.
+I approached the reception to inquire about the hotel’s safety.
+Naturally, they assured me it was safe and moved me to a different room.
+However, the new room was filthy and had only one functional sliding lock, which was thankfully positioned in the middle of the door.
+I’ve stayed in some questionable places before, but this one was far worse than any I had experienced.

-Around 2 a.m. angry voices could be heard with someone kicking a door, explaining the missing laches.
-Right there and then I packed up and left the place.
-The two guys at reception were already sleeping and somewhat surprised to see me, but they let me out.
-I cycled to the nearest decent hotel in the pitch dark (clearly not the best part of town).
-The staff were also in bed but woke and booked me in.
-I was relieved being in a decent hotel with an elevator, towels, bedsheets and even air-conditioning.
+Around 2 a.m., I heard angry voices and the sound of someone kicking a door, explaining the missing latches.
+Feeling uneasy, I packed my belongings and left the hotel.
+At the reception, the two staff members were fast asleep and seemed surprised to see me, but they let me check out.
+I then cycled to the nearest decent hotel in pitch darkness in what was clearly not the best part of town.
+The staff were also in bed but woke up to check me in.
+I felt immense relief upon arriving at a proper hotel that had an elevator, towels, bed sheets, and even air conditioning.

-The time was long past 3 a.m. before I finally got into bed and could have a decent, albeit short night’s sleep.
+It was well past 3 a.m. by the time I finally got into bed and managed to have a decent, albeit short, night’s sleep.

 11 January – Camp 21 – Udupi – 72 km

-Most of the day was spent cycling along the main road as finding minor roads were nearly impossible.
-Local knowledge told me there were no ferries across rivers.
-I tried a few times but mostly got spat out on the main road.
-At least, I met some super friendly people.
+I spent most of the day cycling along the main road, as finding minor roads was nearly impossible.
+Local knowledge informed me that there were no ferries across the rivers.
+I tried a few times but often ended up back on the main road.
+At least I met some super-friendly people along the way.

-Once in Udupi, all hotels were chock-a-block full.
-I wondered if it was due to the Sabarimala festival or if it was always this popular.
-The town is home to a very popular 13th-century Krishna Temple and thus an important pilgrimage site for Hindus.
+Upon arriving in Udupi, I found that all the hotels were fully booked.
+I wondered if it was due to the Sabarimala festival or if the town had always been this popular.
+Udupi is home to a highly regarded 13th-century Krishna Temple, which makes it an important pilgrimage site for Hindus.

-On unsuccessfully trying a few places close to the temple, I called in the help of Booking.com.
-Finally, I found accommodation closer to the centre of town.
-I planned to visit the temple the following morning and stay an additional day to give me time to do the usual chores.
+After unsuccessful attempts to find accommodation close to the temple, I turned to Booking.com for help.
+Finally, I found a place closer to the town centre.
+I planned to visit the temple the following morning and decided to stay an additional day to catch up on my usual chores.

-The following day was spent catching up with duties neglected, and it left little time to explore.
-The day, however, begged another visit to Sri Krishna Temple, which is more like an ashram, as it houses various lodgings and restaurants and multiple plays/performances.
-It’s a busy area with thousands of devotees milling about, and I enjoyed the evening carnival atmosphere.
+The next day was spent tending to neglected duties, leaving little time for exploration.
+However, the day beckoned another visit to Sri Krishna Temple, which resembles an ashram as it houses various lodgings and restaurants and hosts multiple performances.
+The area was bustling with thousands of devotees, and I enjoyed the evening carnival atmosphere.

-I woke to a racket outside my window and found the market a hive of activity.
-It was time to get up anyhow, and following coffee, I cycled out of Udupi.
-The route left the state of Kerala and Karnataka was slightly more undulating but equally scenic.
-Rivers were busy places, and I was surprised at the amount of fishing, as most people were vegetarian.
-A breakfast stop came at 20 kilometres and the rest of the day was easy cycling with only a few stops to drink sugarcane or coconut juice.
+I woke to a racket outside my window and found the market buzzing with activity.
+It was time to get up anyway, and after a cup of coffee, I set out from Udupi on my bicycle.
+The route left the state of Kerala and entered Karnataka, which was slightly more undulating but equally scenic.
+The rivers were busy, and I was surprised by the amount of fishing, especially since many people are vegetarians.
+After cycling 20 kilometres, I stopped for breakfast.
+The rest of the day was smooth and easy, with just a few stops for refreshing sugarcane or coconut juice.

-At around 3.30 p.m.
-I cycled into the dusty temple town of Murdeshwar, a beachside pilgrimage town.
-A room came at a measly 500 rupees and easy ambled to the 18-storey Shri Murdeshwar temple.
-Together with hundreds of pilgrims, we rode the elevator to the top floor which had lovely views of the surrounding beaches and a colossal statue of Shiva.
+Around 3:30 p.m., I cycled into the dusty temple town of Murdeshwar, a beachside pilgrimage town.
+A room cost a modest 500 rupees, and I took a leisurely stroll to the 18-storey Shri Murdeshwar Temple.
+Alongside hundreds of pilgrims, I rode the elevator to the top floor, which offered beautiful views of the surrounding beaches and a colossal statue of Shiva.

-Beyond sunset, there wasn’t a great deal to do but retreat to the room, order room service and have a relaxing evening.
+After sunset, there wasn’t much to do, so I retreated to my room, ordered room service, and enjoyed a relaxing evening.

 14-15 January – Murdeshwar – Gokarna – 78 km

-Eventually, I turned off to the pilgrim town of Gokarna.
-The town is famous for two reasons; firstly, as a holy town where pilgrims traditionally first wash in the ocean before visiting the temples.
-Secondly, it’s very popular with alternative Europeans, whether for the beaches or spiritual reasons.
-All this made Gokarna immensely interesting, and I stayed two nights.
+Eventually, I turned off toward the pilgrim town of Gokarna.
+The town is famous for two reasons: firstly, it is a holy place where pilgrims traditionally wash in the ocean before visiting the temples; secondly, it has become popular with alternative Europeans, drawn by its beaches and spiritual offerings.
+This mix made Gokarna immensely fascinating, and I decided to stay for two nights.

 16 January – Gokarna - Patnam Beach, Palolem – 87 km

-Then followed a hilly ride along a rural road; sadly, the path ended, leaving no option but to continue on the main road.
-Cycling along a Main Road is like watching paint dry.
-Mercifully, the road was in good condition and the going easy.
-But, unfortunately, the strike in Karnataka meant all businesses were closed, and nearly impossible to find water, let alone food.
+From there, I embarked on a hilly ride along a rural road, but sadly, that path also ended, leaving me no choice but to continue on the main road.
+Cycling along a main road can feel tedious, like watching paint dry.
+Thankfully, the road was in good condition, making the journey easier.
+Unfortunately, due to a strike in Karnataka, all businesses were closed, making it nearly impossible to find water, let alone food as it brought the entire region to a standstill.

-Palolem is located along two beautiful bays, jam-packed with beach huts and it didn’t take long to find a suitable one.
-I can’t recall when I’ve seen that many white people all in one place - these whites all look the same to me.
+Palolem is situated along two beautiful bays filled with beach huts, and it didn't take long to find a suitable one to stay in.
+I couldn't recall the last time I had seen so many white people in one place—they all looked alike to me!
+Hahaha!

 18 January – Palolem Beach – Agonda – 10 km

-Before sunset, I took a 20-minute jog and was happy my toe seemed to have healed.
-Still, I haven’t tried running with running shoes but planned on giving it a go the next time as I didn’t think I would ever be a barefoot runner.
+Before sunset, I went for a 20-minute jog and was pleased to discover that my toe seemed to have healed.
+I still hadn’t tried running with my running shoes but planned to give it a go next time, as I didn’t think I would ever become a barefoot runner.

 19 January – Agonda - Panaji – 80 km

-I was slow in leaving, and it was reasonably late when I left my comfortable accommodation.
-The ride was a hilly one, to say the least, and the last 15 kilometres were along a road in the process of being rebuilt – what a mess!
-Still, I was rather impressed with this very ambitious project.
+I was slow to leave and ended up departing from my comfortable accommodation quite late.
+The ride was hilly, to say the least, and the last 15 kilometres were along a road that was being rebuilt—what a mess!
+Still, I was quite impressed with this ambitious project.

-Panaji, the state capital, is a laid-back and easy-going town, known for its old Portuguese quarters with typical Portuguese-style architecture.
-I cycled around the narrow streets lined with brightly painted colonial-style buildings looking for accommodation, of which there were plenty.
-Mostly, these properties catered to the higher income tourists, and it took a while to find a suitable place.
+Panaji, the state capital, is a laid-back, easy-going town known for its historic Portuguese quarters and traditional Portuguese-style architecture.
+I cycled through the narrow streets lined with brightly painted colonial-style buildings, looking for accommodation.
+There were plenty of options, although most of them catered to higher-income tourists, so it took some time to find a suitable place to stay.

 20 January – Panaji – Arambol – 45 km

-I left Panaji via a ferry across the Mandovi River, complete with a floating casino.
-It was easy cycling via Singuerim, and I made a quick stop at the Aguada fortress.
-As I was cycling along the old Portuguese trade route coast, it made me realise what I learnt at school wasn’t entirely correct.
-The discovery of the sea route to India from Europe, via the Cape of Good Hope, was under Vasco da Gama’s command.
-What was omitted was the great Mr da Gama hired an Indian navigator along the Kenyan coast to sail them to India.
-In typical European arrogance of the time (1498), he never bothered recording this person’s name.
-I guess without this person, Da Gama might never have reached India.
-I wonder if anyone knows the name of this unnamed Indian who made one of the most significant sea route discoveries possible.
+As I cycled along the old Portuguese coastal trade route, it struck me that much of what I’d learned in school wasn’t entirely accurate.
+The discovery of the sea route to India from Europe, via the Cape of Good Hope, was under the command of Vasco da Gama.
+What was often omitted was that the great Mr. da Gama hired an Indian navigator to help sail along the Kenyan coast to India.
+In the typical arrogance of the time (1498), he never bothered to record this person’s name.
+Without this unnamed navigator, da Gama might never have reached India.
+I wonder if anyone knows the name of this Indian who contributed to one of the most significant sea route discoveries.

-Once in Arambol, I located the Peace Garden with a restaurant and a few nipa huts.
-The huts were terribly basic but had a bathroom of sorts and, as it was only 400 rupees, I offloaded the bicycle.
+Once I arrived in Arambol, I found the Peace Garden, which had a restaurant and a few nipa huts.
+The huts were quite basic but had some sort of bathroom, and since they cost only 400 rupees, I decided to stay.

-I was getting slightly bored and played on the internet.
-In the process, I ordered a few supplements online, something I shouldn’t have done.
-Unfortunately, by the time the yoga was finished, my order still hadn’t arrived, and I waited (not patiently) the following two days.
+Feeling a bit bored, I decided to use the Internet.
+During this time, I ordered a few supplements online, something I probably shouldn’t have done.
+Unfortunately, by the time my yoga course finished, my order still hadn’t arrived, and I waited (not very patiently) for the next two days.
+With not much else to do, I spent my time playing with my camera.

-My online supplement order never arrived and, after waiting an extra week, I finally packed up and left my humble hut.
+After waiting an extra week for my online supplement order to arrive, I finally packed up and left my humble hut.

 3 February – Arambol – Kankavli – 85 km

-I was on my planned route exactly five kilometres before veering right on a tiny rural road.
-It’s always exciting cycling down these small lanes, and the villagers were equally surprised to see me.
-I headed slightly inland as I have cycled the coastal route on two previous occasions.
-The inland path was rather hilly and the going somewhat slow.
-Towards the end of the day, I returned to the main road as there’s always more chance of food and accommodation along the bigger roads.
+I was exactly five kilometres into my planned route when I veered right onto a tiny rural road.
+Cycling down these small lanes is always exciting, and the villagers were equally surprised to see me.
+I decided to head slightly inland, as I had cycled the coastal route on two previous occasions.
+The inland path was quite hilly, making the ride somewhat slow.
+Towards the end of the day, I returned to the main road since there is usually a better chance of finding food and accommodation along the larger roads.

-Across the Janavali River, I spotted not one but two hotels.
-I opted for the River Lodge, slightly cheaper at 800 rupees.
-It was a pleasure to have a decent room with a hot shower following two weeks of living in a hut.
-I showered for the longest time ever, but was still shocked at seeing myself in a mirror.
-I looked far worse than I expected.
+As I crossed the Janavali River, I spotted not one but two hotels.
+I chose the River Lodge, which was slightly cheaper at 800 rupees.
+After two weeks of living in a hut, having a decent room with a hot shower was a real pleasure.
+I took the longest shower ever and was shocked when I saw my reflection in the mirror as I looked far worse than I had expected.
+LOL.

-Later, I ambled across the road and had supper at a slightly more upmarket restaurant than my usual street-side dahbas.
-I was their only customer and was treated like a queen.
+Later, I strolled across the road and had dinner at a slightly more upscale restaurant than my usual street-side dhabas.
+As I was their only customer, I was treated like royalty.

 4 February - Kankavli - Rajapur - 55 km

-I returned to the hilly road, and hilly it sure was.
-The route followed the foothills of the Western Ghats, and there wasn’t a kilometre of level road in sight.
-Only once did I reach a high-point where I saw hills below me, but then the steady climb continued.
-Villages along the way were tiny, and not much happened except cycling past a few cashew nut farms.
+I returned to the hilly road, and it was indeed very hilly.
+The route followed the foothills of the Western Ghats, with hardly a kilometre of flat road in sight.
+Only once did I reach a high point where I could see the hills below me, but soon after, the steady climb continued.
+The villages along the way were tiny, and not much happened aside from cycling past a few cashew nut farms.

 Around midday, two friendly Indian lads stopped and invited me to lunch.
-How nice of them.
-After an omelette, a Seven-up and a bottle of water, my energy was replenished, and I was ready to face the hills.
-On leaving, the waiter came out with a hotel card a few kilometres further north, which made up my mind.
-Although early, I called it a day, did my laundry and lazed around.
+How kind of them!
+After enjoying an omelette, a Seven-Up, and a bottle of water, I felt my energy replenished and was ready to tackle the hills once again.
+When I left, the waiter handed me a hotel card for a place a few kilometres further north, which helped me make my decision.
+Though it was still early, I decided to call it a day, do my laundry, and relax.

 5 February – Rajapur – Kolhapur

 Some days are more surprising than others.
-On leaving my abode, which was opposite the bus station, I suddenly had the idea to check out the bus to Kolhapur, located on the eastern side of the Western Ghats.
+As I left my abode, which was located opposite the bus station, I suddenly had the idea to check out the bus to Kolhapur, situated on the eastern side of the Western Ghats.
 This wouldn’t only save me cycling up a steep mountain pass but, most of all, it would get me off the narrow mountain road.
-As luck would have it, there was a bus right then and in no time, the bicycle and panniers were loaded on the bus.
+As luck would have it, there was a bus right then, and in no time, the bicycle and panniers were loaded onto the bus.
 I sat in front with the driver with the bike wedged in between us.

 It was a hair-raising journey, and all I could do was hold on for dear life.
-I was happy not on the bike as there was no space for a bicycle on the narrow road.
-Vehicles passing had to do so with two sets of wheels off the paved section.
+I was happy not to be on the bike, as there was no space for a bicycle on the narrow road.
+Vehicles passing had to do so with two wheels off the paved section.
 I say paved section, but it was more “what was left of the paved section”.
 Our bus crawled up the pass, overtaking anything moving slower than us, whether it was possible to see what was coming from the front or not.
-We arrived in Kolhapur shortly past three and after flying down the pass at breakneck speed.
+We arrived in Kolhapur shortly past three, after flying down the pass at breakneck speed.

-Kolhapur is located way off the tourist route, clearly visible judging by the attention my presence created.
-The town is well known for its fascinating temple complex dating to 10AD, and there were a few other things I wanted to explore.
-I, however, discovered my phone holder had come undone, making navigating the busy town centre difficult.
-I checked out a few places, but they didn’t provide accommodation for single persons.
+I discovered that my phone holder had come undone, making it difficult to navigate the busy town centre.
+I checked out a few places, but none of them accommodated a single person.
 Most of the budget accommodation catered to pilgrims and a few blocks further my front pannier broke loose.
 I opted for the nearest accommodation to fix all that needed fixing.

 The room was more of a storeroom than a bedroom, and they could do well by wiping a damp cloth over the walls and floors.
 Once all was fixed, I took a stroll to the temple, but cameras weren’t allowed and, as there was nowhere to leave it, I didn’t go inside.
 Instead, I opted for a restaurant and had my usual vegetable masala and roti.

 It was great wandering around Kolhapur, especially around the market area.
 On non-cycling days, I have more time, and I’m more relaxed and can enjoy the people’s daily doings.
-It was midday when I got to the market, and vendors were in a jovial mood.
+It was midday when I got to the market, and vendors were jovial.
 All laughingly pointed out the ones they wanted me to capture and rewarded me with what they had on offer.
 I chewed on tender carrots, sweet peas and mandarins as I strolled through the market.
 Some came up to me, pointing at themselves, clearly indicating I had missed them.
-Although the pics came out all wrong and blurry, it was a fun way to spend a few hours.
+Although the pics were all wrong and blurry, it was a fun way to spend a few hours.

 7 February – Kolhapur – Umbraj – 80 km

 On leaving, I popped into the New Palace on the outskirts of Kolhapur.
 Designed by British architect, “Mad” Charles Mant for King Chhatrapati Shivaji Maharaj and constructed between 1877 and 1884, I understood it’s still in the hands of the king’s descendants.
-The ground floor has been turned into a museum and contained a rather bizarre display of stuffed animals resulting from wildlife hunting, a royal sport in those days.
-The exhibition included silver elephant saddles and stuffed tigers, tiger heads, wild dogs, sloth bears, wild buffalo, lion, rhino, black panther, wild boar, buck, deer, and a Himalayan black bear.
+The ground floor has been converted into a museum and features a rather bizarre display of stuffed animals, a result of wildlife hunting, a royal sport in those days.
+The exhibition featured silver elephant saddles, stuffed tigers, tiger heads, wild dogs, sloth bears, wild buffalo, lions, rhinos, black panthers, wild boars, bucks, deer, and a Himalayan black bear.
 As if that wasn’t enough, photos depicted the Maharajah with his hundredth dead tiger.
 Too dreadful!

 8 February - Roadside Hotel – Roadside hotel - 95 km

-The secondary road continued and, like the day before, it ran next to the highway and came with all the conveniences of a highway but minus the traffic.
-Most of the day, the ride was gently uphill except a few mountain passes that slowed the pace considerably.
+The secondary road continued, and, like the day before, it ran alongside the highway, offering all the conveniences of a main road without the traffic.
+For most of the day, the ride was gently uphill except for a few mountain passes that slowed the pace considerably.
 A headwind further hampered efforts, and it took most of the day to cycle the 95 kilometres.

-A few pics were snapped but I later realised the camera settings were manual instead of AV and all pics were overexposed.
-So I’d enough of the hills and kept an eye out for lodging, as it’s called in India.
+I snapped a few pics but later realised the camera was set on manual instead of AV and all the pics were overexposed.
+So, I’d enough of the hills and kept an eye out for lodging, as it’s called in India.
 There were quite a few to choose from and I picked the best looking one of the bunch.
 Unfortunately, hot water was only available in the morning.
-Still, the staff brought me a bucket of piping hot water which made getting the dust and grime off me easier.
+Still, the staff brought me a bucket of piping hot water, making it easier to wash off the dust and grime.
 February is mid-winter in India and the nights and early mornings can be nippy.
 Smelling fresh as a daisy, the downstairs restaurant provided paneer masala and garlic naan - delicious.

 9 February - Roadside hotel – Pune – 56 km